dawsbot/fuhk/readme.md

 Type: `array`

 Returns all "bad words" found in a JavaScript string.
 Strips punctuation and preserves capitalization.
-If none are found, and empty array is returned.
+If none are found, an empty array is returned.

 <br>